-A Westin Resort — Water quality at Waikiki Beach
+Water quality at Waikiki Beach near central/east Waikiki

-The Moana Surfrider is Waikiki’s first hotel, built in 1901, sitting on the east end of Waikiki Beach.
+The Moana Surfrider is Waikiki’s first hotel, built in 1901, sitting in the central/east section of Waikiki Beach.

 Based on: Ala Wai Canal distance, DOH monitoring data, Waikiki shoreline compliance rates

-The Hawaii Department of Health recommends staying out of the ocean for at least 72 hours after heavy rain, even if the water looks clear.
+The Hawaii Department of Health recommends avoiding ocean water contact for at least 72 hours after heavy rain, even if the water looks clear.
 Bacteria and pollutants from runoff can linger in the water longer than the brown color does.

 Free alerts when water quality changes at your beach — brown water advisories, bacteria warnings, and all-clear notices.